Pyomo/pyomo/pyomo/contrib/pynumero/doc/source/amlpyomo.rst

 PyNumero builds upon the algebraic modeling language `Pyomo
 <https://pyomo.readthedocs.io/en/latest/>`_ and allows optimization
-practitioners to both build and solve models in Python; providing a unified modeling and solution platform.
+practitioners to build and solve models in Python; providing a unified modeling and solution platform.

 .. _fig-example1: